On the concentration distribution in turbulent thermals: Introduction

-In this paper, we first revisit the dimensional analysis of turbulent thermals and propose predictions for the time evolution of the moments of the concentration field.
-In Section~\ref{sec:thermal_exp_experiment}, we describe our experimental setup and numerical simulations, which were performed at Reynolds numbers up to $Re=10^{4}$.
-Our direct 3D numerical simulations match the experimental Reynolds number but use a significantly lower Schmidt number ($Sc=1$).
-We analyze the influence of $Re$ and $Sc$ on the evolution and distribution of the concentration field.
+The paper is organized as follows.
+We first recall the dimensional analysis of turbulent thermals.
+We propose predictions for the time evolution of the moments of the concentration field.
+In Section~\ref{sec:thermal_exp_experiment}, we describe the experimental setup and numerical simulations.
 Section~\ref{sec:qualitative} provides a qualitative description of turbulent thermals in experiments and simulations, including the definition of thermal boundaries and their dependence on concentration and vorticity thresholds.
 Section~\ref{section:EvolutionPDF} presents a quantitative analysis of concentration distributions and moments, which suggests that the concentration field follows an exponential distribution far from the source.
 Finally, we discuss the effects of diffusivity ($Sc$) on concentration evolution in Section~\ref{subsec:Sc}.